 The purpose of the analysis is to inform future discussions and decisions.

 - Public announcement and scoping - defining the topics and information sources to be considered and the analytical methods to be employed.
 This step includes public input and consultation with other agencies and Tribal authorities.

 - Information gathering and analysis.

-- Public review - at least 45 days will be allotted for public review of the analysis, and a hearing may be held.
+- Public review - at least 45 days will be allotted for public review of the analysis.

 - The final version of the analysis document and all comments and supporting information will be made available to the public and press, universities, the governor and legislature, and state, local, federal and tribal agencies.